Pipeline YAML Reference#

 The optional queue

-execution queues and/or to configure the way the pipelines are processed when
+execution queues, and/or to configure the way the pipelines are processed when

 behaviour.

-The first one is with direct queue configuration
+The first is with direct queue configuration

-that will be applied to all
+, which will be applied to all

 pipelines initiated with a given YAML configuration file.